crankycoder/git-rebase-kata/README.md

 There are several branches you can look at, we're going to practice a couple things.

-1. Adding a URL handler,
+1. Modifying the url handler and putting in a stub testcase 2